Suddenly, Twitter's biggest stakeholder is Tesla's Elon Musk

 AP Business Writers

-Tesla CEO Elon Musk acquired a 9% stake in Twitter to become its largest shareholder at a time when he is questioning the social media platform’s dedication to free speech and the First Amendment.
+Tesla CEO Elon Musk has acquired a 9% stake in Twitter to become its largest shareholder while joining other critics in questioning the social media platform’s dedication to free speech and the First Amendment.

-The ultimate aim of Musk’s 73.5 million share purchase, worth about $3 billion, is not known.
+Musk’s ultimate aim in acquiring 73.5 million shares, worth about $3 billion, isn’t clear.
 Yet in late March Musk, who has 80 million Twitter followers and is active on the site, questioned free speech on Twitter and whether the platform is undermining democracy.

+In years past, Twitter and other social platforms have taken fire for allowing harmful speech ranging from incitement to violence to coordinated harassment and racial abuse.
+More recently, these platforms have made concerted efforts to rein in such behavior, often drawing criticism similar to Musk’s from the political right.
+Both Twitter and Facebook faced blowback after suspending the accounts run by former President Donald Trump following the Jan.
+6 Capitol insurrection last year.

-Jack Dorsey stepped down as CEO in November.
-Musk’s stake in Twitter is now more than four times the size of Dorsey’s, who co-founded the San Francisco company and had been the largest individual shareholder.
+Twitter co-founder Jack Dorsey stepped down as CEO in November.
+Musk’s stake in Twitter is now more than four times the size of Dorsey’s, who had been the largest individual shareholder.

 “Musk’s actual investment is a very small percentage of his wealth, and an all-out buyout should not be ruled out,” wrote Zino, who covers Twitter and social media.